-Exclusions: Nil

-c areas and in Year 12 you will have the

-YOU WILL HAVE SOME CHOICE IS:

-Music of the 20th and 21st Century Methods of Notating Music Music for Large Ensembles - Symphony, concerto Music for Small Ensembles Jazz, trios, rock groups Romantic Music (1800-1900) Theatre Music - musicals Music in Education Music and the Related Arts Classical Music (1720-1800) Medieval Music (1000-1200)

-(
+- Music of the 20th and 21st Century

+- Methods of Notating Music

+- Music for Large Ensembles Symphony, concerto

+- Music for Small Ensembles

+- Jazz, trios, rock groups

+- Romantic Music (1800-1900)

+- Theatre Music musicals

+- Music in Education

+- Music and the Related Arts

+- Classical Music (1720-1800)

+- Medieval Music (1000-1200)

+- Music is suitable for those who have not done music before, however it is better if students have studied the course in year 9 or year 10 (or have external music lessons up to any grade).

-- The students have the choice to perform in a group or by themselves. - For your HSC exam, there is ONE COMPULSORY PERFORMANCE so you have to be willing to perform on some instrument at least once- voice, guitar, drums, piano, wind, violin etc. - You can choose to do perform up to 4 pieces for your HSC, but if you are not a great performer then you can choose Musicology options where you listen and research a musical style or group [Your favourite band, singer or music of your culture] and discuss what you have learnt with an examiner this option is great for students who enjoy listening to music but may not have the performance skills.
-Public speakers or students who are good at speeches quite often do well in this option. - You may also choose to compose a write a piece for your HSC using the schools computer music lab facilities.
+- The students have the choice to perform in a group or by themselves.

+- For your HSC exam, there is ONE COMPULSORY PERFORMANCE so you have to be willing to perform on some instrument at least once-voice, guitar, drums, piano, wind, violin etc.

+- You can choose to do perform up to 4 pieces for your HSC, but if you are not a great performer then you can choose Musicology options where you listen and research a musical style or group [Your favourite band, singer or music of your culture] and discuss what you have learnt with an examiner this option is great for students who enjoy listening to music but may not have the performance skills.
+Public speakers or students who are good at speeches quite often do well in this option.

+- You may also choose to compose a write a piece for your HSC using the schools computer music lab facilities.
 This option requires a process diary.